-The Detention Ministry Observatory (DMO) is a site focuses on the Criminal and Immigration Justice Systems.
-It is an online video platform for critical reflection on the systems and creation of networks of practitioners and officials from pastoral, social-educative and legal dimensions at local, state, national and international levels.
+The Detention Ministry Observatory (DMO) is a site that focuses on the Criminal and Immigration Justice System.
+It is an online video platform for critical reflection on the systems and creation of networks of practitioners and officials from pastoral, social-educational, and legal dimensions at local, state, national, and international levels.

 1) To improve the quality of the chaplaincy and ministries through the components of the Criminal Justice and Immigration Systems.

 2) To deepen on the theological reflections from the perspectives of the Christian and non-Christian traditions on Restorative and Community Justice.

 1) To involve religious organizations in criminal justice and immigration for a critical examination of systems in light of their faith traditions about human rights and human dignity.

 2) To offer free videos by leading pastoral, social and legal practitioners on Criminal and Immigration Justice Systems.

 MIAMI | Deacon Edgardo Farias, director of Detention Ministryfor the Archdiocese of Miami and an advocate for a more restorative penal system, says he and others welcome Pope Francis’ change of the Catholic Church’s teaching on the death penalty.

 “I have received many phone calls, text messages and emails from Catholic chaplains of prisons and lay people happy with the news,” Deacon Farias told the Florida Catholic.

 The changes to No. 2267 of the Catechism of the Catholic Church were announced Aug.
 2 by Cardinal Luis Ladaria, prefect of the Congregation for the Doctrine of the Faith.
 (See old and new wording here)